battulasurendra/battula.in/README.md

 # battula.in
-Personal website of a Senior UI Developer.
+Senior UI Developer with 5+ years experience.